morijx/Raspi_cardiac_wave/Main_GUI_Pi/README.md

 Both waves are then transformed into the frequency range.
 This transformation is used to determine the pulse.
 ![image](../Images/fft_plot.png)

+The GUI is shown in the main folders README.
 ## Structure
 Here all functions are listed.